Aminul-97/pytest-collected-0-items/README.md

-# pytest-fixture-autouse-example
+# Pytest Collected 0 Items Example
-This repo contains the sample code for the article - pytest fixture autouse
+This repo contains the sample code for the article - [A Simple Guide to Fixing The 'Pytest Collected 0 Items'" Error](https://pytest-with-eric.com/introduction/pytest-collected-0-items/)

 # Requirements
-* Python (3.10.6)
+* Python (3.11+)

 Please install the dependencies via the `requirements.txt` file using
 ```bash